Francommit/win10_emulation_station/README.md

 3. Add in support for Steam games
 3. Check the Powershell version prior to running
 4. Add some more validation throughout the script
+5. Add some pretty pictures to this page

 Troubleshooting